tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 # Use of Exported Authenticators with Extended Key Update {#exported}

-EKU provides fresh traffic secrets, but EKU alone does not authenticate that both endpoints derived the same updated keys.
+EKU provides fresh traffic keys, but EKU alone does not authenticate that both endpoints derived the same updated keys.
 An active attacker interfering with an EKU exchange could cause key divergence without detection.